marcotompitak/marcotompitak.github.io/pages/ClassifyMobileUsers.md

 ![png](/pages/ClassifyMobileUsers_files/ClassifyMobileUsers_25_0.png)

-The optimal value for the regularization has shifted a little, but more importantly, our score has greatly improved to about 2.36.
+The optimal value for the regularization has shifted a little, but more importantly, our score has improved to about 2.355.
 What happens if we also add the phone models?

 The models require a little bit of preprocessing, because different brands seem to use the same model names sometimes.